The Glory of Their Times: Interviews

 Crawford, Greenberg, Roush and Waner were already members of the Baseball Hall of Fame at the time of the book's publishing.
 Coveleski, Goslin, Hooper and Marquard were elected after the book was published; Goslin and Marquard directly credited Ritter's book.
 Toporcer, who died in 1989, was the last survivor among the interviewees.
 As part of Ritter's research, he interviewed many ballplayers, baseball executives, and writers besides those who have chapters in his book.
 These individuals included Bill Veeck, Billy Werber, Benny Bengough, Marty McHale, Eliot Asinof, Fred Lieb, and George McBride.

 Documentary film

 A documentary film for The Glory of Their Times was produced in 1971 by Ritter and Bud Greenspan, showing much of the still photography used in the book, along with vintage film footage and recordings from the audio tapes Ritter used in researching the book.
 After being rejected by commercial networks for several years due to Greenspan's refusal to edit for length, the film aired on PBS television in 1977.

+Sequels

+Nine years after its publication, Donald Honig, with Ritter's blessing, penned a sequel, Baseball When the Grass Was Real.
+In 1976, Honig released a third book, Baseball Between the Lines: Baseball in the Forties and Fifties as Told by the Men who Played It.
+Both books were praised by critics.